FREQUENTLY ASKED QUESTIONS

 Q: When will Luna Azul be completed?

-A: We anticipate breaking ground this winter (2017), and finished homes will be available in mid 2018.
+A: We anticipate breaking ground this winter (2017), and finished homes will be available in spring 2019.

 Luna Azul is America’s first for sale residential community for adults with disabilities.
 Located in North Phoenix, Arizona, Luna Azul is an intimate "pocket neighborhood" developed by Mark Roth of ECC Management, LLC.

 ©2019 LUNA AZUL | ALL RIGHTS RESERVED | LUNA AZUL PERMANENT HOUSING

 This is not an offer to sell, nor a solicitation of an offer to buy, to residents of any state or province in which registration or other legal requirements have not ben fulfilled.
 Void where prohibited by law.
 All plans, amenities, availability, completion dates, prices, improvements and incentives are subject to change without notice.
 All measurements are approximate.
 Sales and Marketing by LaunchPAD Sales and Marketing Group/Launch Real Estate.